Statistics Resources

 • Development and implementation of innovative statistical methods

-• Co-writing manuscripts
+• Co-writing manuscripts and abstracts for conference presentation

-• Statistical programming
+• Statistical programming using R, Python, and Plink

-• Overseeing data quality for ongoing studies
+• Overseeing data quality and performing data cleaning for ongoing studies

-• Submitting reports to data and safety monitoring boards (DSMBs)
+• Submitting reports to data and safety monitoring boards (DSMBs) for ongoing clinical trials

 • Basic and advanced statistical training